raiyanu/raiyanu/README.md

 [![Code War Profile](https://www.codewars.com/users/raiyanu/badges/large)](https://www.codewars.com/users/raiyanu/)

-### 🎉 Fun Facts
+### 🎉 Little more about me

-- I'm fluent in Urdu, English, Tamil, and intermediate in Hindi - I'm basically the Babel fish of South Asia
+- I'm fluent in Urdu, English, Tamil, and intermediate in Hindi.
 - I once debugged a program so complex, even the bugs had bugs
 - Yes, Still learning JS cuz it still doesn't make sense to me.
 - Solved lots of life problem with [sudo](https://www.sudo.ws/) or with --force